rotosports/pointguard/CONTRIBUTING.md

 ## Concept & Release Approval Process

-The process for Ethermint maintainers take features and ADRs from concept to release is broken up into three distinct stages: **Strategy Discovery**, **Concept Approval**, and **Implementation & Release Approval**
+The process for Pointguard maintainers take features and ADRs from concept to release is broken up into three distinct stages: **Strategy Discovery**, **Concept Approval**, and **Implementation & Release Approval**

 ### Strategy Discovery

-- Develop long term priorities, strategy and roadmap for Ethermint
+- Develop long term priorities, strategy and roadmap for Pointguard
 - Release committee not yet defined as there is already a roadmap that can be used for the time being

 ### Concept Approval

-- Architecture Decision Records (ADRs) may be proposed by any contributors or maintainers of Ethermint, and should follow the guidelines outlined in the [ADR Creation Process](https://github.com/evmos/ethermint/blob/main/docs/architecture/PROCESS.md)
+- Architecture Decision Records (ADRs) may be proposed by any contributors or maintainers of Pointguard, and should follow the guidelines outlined in the [ADR Creation Process](https://github.com/evmos/ethermint/blob/main/docs/architecture/PROCESS.md)
 - After proposal, a time bound period for Request for Comment (RFC) on ADRs commences